petitnau/algoml/contracts/amm/README.md

 It is up to the caller to actually redeem the reserved tokens with a later call to `get_minted_t`.

-## Swapping assets
+## Swap

-If a user is in possess of some amount of `t0` but wants to trade them with some amount of `t1`, they can do so by using the swap operation.
-The same holds in the opposite direction, and its implementation is dual.

-Here, we will cover `swap0`: the operation that swaps units of `t0` on the caller account, for units of `t1` in the AMM.
+The function `swap0` allows users to swap units of `t0` in their wallet for units of `t1` in the AMM.
+Swap in the opposite direction are achieved by the function `swap1`.

 ```java
 @pay $v0 of glob.t0 : * -> escrow